 Figure 1.
 Overview of the S. albidoflavus iModulons.
 (A) The availability of public RNA-Seq (SRA) data for S. albidoflavus over time.
 (B) Histogram of the correlations between log-tpm profiles of all samples across all conditions (blue) and known replicates (green).
-Median Pearson R score between replicates is 0.99.
+The median Pearson R score between replicates is 0.99.
 Replicates that did not exceed 0.90 in R score were removed from further analysis.
-(C) Principal components analyses of 218 samples used for ICA.
-The color and symbol depicts the specific project where the sample was generated.
-All in-house generated samples for this study are colored, and the two public datasets included in this study are labeled in gray.
+(C) Principal components analysis of 218 samples used for ICA.
+The color and symbol depict the specific project where the sample was generated.
+All in-house generated samples for this study are colored, and the two public datasets included in this study are labeled in grey.
 (D) A treemap depiction of the 78 identified iModulons and their associated functional categories.
 The dimensions of the individual boxes correlate with the number of genes found in each respective iModulon.
 (E) Highlight of the top 10 iModulons contributing the greatest proportion of explained variance.
 These iModulons represent key functions such as development, translation, secondary metabolite biosynthesis, and stress.

 Cross-species iModulon comparison help characterize new iModulons

 Given the limited number of regulons described for S. albidoflavus in the literature, we developed a method to compare and validate its iModulon structures with those of other species available on iModulonDB.
-We identified orthologous gene weight similarities across all iModulons from seven species, including S. albidoflavus, and visualized the iModulons in a similarity based network that cluster together based on their function, regardless of species, which we refer to as the iModulome (Figure 2A, Supplementary Table 2.1-2.5 and Supplementary Figure 1).
+We identified orthologous gene weight similarities across all iModulons from seven species, including model species such as E. coli and B. subtilis, and visualized the iModulons in a similarity-based network that cluster together based on their function, regardless of species, which we refer to as the iModulome (Figure 2A, Table S2.1–S2.5 and Figure S1).
 Of the 78 S. albidoflavus iModulons, 94.9% clustered together with at least one other iModulon allowing us to compare and characterize the respective gene contents.

 For example, the Translation-related cluster of the iModulome comprises eight iModulons from the seven included species, with a high average edge weight of 0.52, indicating significant similarity in the gene weights of orthologous genes (Figure 2B).
-This high similarity is largely based on the expression patterns of 11 core genes, which all encode for conserved ribosomal subunits (Figure 2C).
-S. acidocaldarius has two iModulons in this cluster, but they are the least connected, with an average edge weight of 0.31 to the other iModulons, indicating their more distant phylogeny.
+This high similarity is largely based on the expression patterns of 22 core genes, which all encode for conserved ribosomal subunits (Figure 2C and Figure S2).
+S. acidocaldarius has two iModulons in this cluster, but they are the least connected, with an average edge weight of 0.31 to the other iModulons, indicative of their more distant phylogeny.
 Moreover, the phosphate-related cluster of the iModulome consists of six iModulons from four species, with an average edge weight of 0.36 (Figure 2D).
-We identified the core genes as related to the pstSCAB and PhoPR systems, however there is greater heterogeneity regarding co-expressed genes, suggesting potential lineage-specific adaptations to gene expression under phosphate-related conditions (Figure 2E).
+We identified the core genes as related to the pstSCAB and PhoPR systems, however there is greater heterogeneity regarding co-expressed genes, suggesting potential lineage-specific adaptations to gene expression under phosphate-related conditions (Figure 2E and Figure S3).